 TensorFlow

-Computer vision, natural language processing (NLP), and predictive analytics.
+Computer vision, natural language processing, predictive analytics, and recommender systems.

 PyTorch

-Deep learning research, building custom neural networks, and NLP tasks.
+Deep learning research, building custom neural networks, NLP tasks, and reinforcement learning experiments.

 Scikit-Learn